-- a.
+a.
 The personal information controller shall notify the Commission by submitting a report, whether written or electronic, containing the required contents of notification.
-The personal information controller shall also include in the report the name of a designated representative and his or her contact information. - b.
-All security incidents and personal data breaches shall be documented even if not covered by the notification requirements.
-For personal data breach, these should include the facts surrounding the incidents, effects and the remedial actions taken.
-For other security incidents not involving personal data, aggregated data shall constitute sufficient documentation.
-These reports shall be made available upon demand.
-A summary of the reports shall be submitted to the Commission annually.
+The report shall also include the name of a designated representative of the personal information controller, and his or her contact details.

+b.
+All security incidents and personal data breaches shall be documented through written reports, including those not covered by the notification requirements.
+In the case of personal data breaches, a report shall include the facts surrounding an incident, the effects of such incident, and the remedial actions taken by the personal information controller.
+In other security incidents not involving personal data, a report containing aggregated data shall constitute sufficient documentation.
+These reports shall be made available when requested by the Commission.
+A general summary of the reports shall be submitted to the Commission annually.

 Section 42.
 Procedure for Notification.
-The Procedure for breach notification shall be in accordance with the Act and these Rules, and any other issuance of the Commission.
+The Procedure for breach notification shall be in accordance with the Act, these Rules, and any other issuance of the Commission.